JamesMunday98/AllSurveyPhotometry/README.md

 # What do you need to do?
 - Clone this repository and look at getScripts/getpwds.py  .
 Here you need to include your [ATLAS](https://fallingstar-data.com/forcedphot/) login details and your [IRSA](https://irsa.ipac.caltech.edu/Missions/ztf.html) account details.
 - Open the obtainDataMutiprocess.py script and scroll to the __main__ part.
-You will see boolean statements for which surveys you want to query and some optional commands (e.g. proper motion) which need to be set... a list of default options are included but may not have full functionality.
+You will see boolean statements for which surveys you want to query and some optional commands (e.g. proper motion) which need to be set... a list of default options are included but may not grant full functionality.
 - Read in your RA and Dec (or lists of these)
-- (Optional) Inspect the search options for each survey - separated at the top of obtainMultiProcess.py are the radii for each survey
+- (Optional) Inspect the search options for each survey - separated at the top of obtainMultiProcess.py are the search radii for each survey
+- If you simply run the script after unpacking the

 # Where might the queries break?
 - Is your proper motion huge?
 Not all surveys have a proper motion option that can be accounted for.
 You should increase your search radius... but be prepared for some junk